 Winter in Bansko: Ski, Snowshoe and Enjoy Local Food in a Mehana

 Bansko is primarily known for its skiing and snowboarding.
 The Bansko ski hill hosts the Snowboard Cross and FIS Giant Slalom championships each year.
 The Bansko ski season usually starts in the 3rd week of December.
-Ski season Bulgaria is short though, and ends in early to mid-April.
+The ski season in Bulgaria is short though, and ends in early to mid-April.
 Bansko, Bulgaria skiing has also been recommended for several years in a row as being the cheapest place to ski in Europe.

 As Bansko is a popular resort for Bulgarians, Romanians, Greeks and Russian too, if you don’t have kids you’ll want to avoid school holidays.
-The best time to go skiing in Bulgaria is after Easter, if the weather holds out!
+The best time to go skiing in Bulgaria is in the spring, if the weather holds out!
 If heading down a mountain isn’t your thing, then snowshoeing trips are becoming an increasingly popular way to see the foothills.
 At the end of the day, there are countless local restaurants (Mehana’s) in which to hole up and enjoy the cuisine of the area.

 Why not visit the Thermal Hot Springs in nearby Banya while you’re staying in Bansko?